Share This Post:

 Nothing puts a finishing touch on your home like a deck.
 It’s the perfect place for you to gather with your family or entertaining guests.
 In addition, adding a deck can increase the value of your home.
 At Eagle Building Solutions, we understand this and give every decking project our all.
 Before we begin work on your new deck, however, you have to choose which kind of deck you want.
 There is no right or wrong material to use for your deck; it all comes down to personal preference.
 Let’s take a closer look at three popular types of decks.

 One popular choice for homeowners is wood decks, which are typically built with pressure-treated wood.
 This makes the wood more resistant to moisture and other outdoor elements.
-Several types of wood are used in the making these types of decks, but some of the most common include:
+Several types of wood are used in the making these types of decks, but some of the best wood for decks include:

 - pine, and

-Besides these types of wood, there are some more uncommon choices such as tropical hardwood.
+Besides these best wood for deck options, there are some more uncommon choices such as tropical hardwood.
 Many manufacturers in the United States often treat wood decks with copper compounds to make them more resistant to mold and rot.
 Unfortunately, wood decks have a downfall.
 While they are an affordable option for most homeowners, they break down quicker and aren’t the best long-term solution for your decking needs.
 Pressure-treated wood still needs to be stained every year to retain its water-repellent properties.

 Although slightly more expensive than pressure-treated wood, composite decking is another good choice.
 Composite decks are made up of two main substances: resin and wood.
 Manufacturers use wood pieces to give the panels the appearance of natural wood.
 These wood pieces also add a lot of structural support to each panel.
 The resin holds the wood pieces together and protects the material from weather damage.
 Despite costing more than other decking options, composite decking lasts a long time and never has to be sealed or stained.
 This makes composite decks a great option for people who prefer decks that will need little maintenance over the years.